canonical/ubuntu-for-developers-docs/docs/howto/java-use.md

     ```
     javac App.java -d out
     ```
-    to compile the class file in `out` directory.
+    to compile the class file in the `out` directory.

     Execute the program: